The Foundations of Māori Martial Culture

 Traditional Māori Weapons: Craftsmanship and Function

-Māori weapons were not merely tools of combat; they were taonga (treasures) imbued with spiritual significance and crafted with exceptional skill.
-Materials such as wood, pounamu (greenstone), and whalebone were shaped into highly effective weapons designed for close-quarters fighting, a hallmark of Māori warfare.
+Māori weapons were not merely functional tools of combat—they were taonga (treasures) imbued with spiritual significance and crafted with exceptional skill passed down through generations.
+Materials such as wood, pounamu (greenstone), whalebone, and human bone were shaped into highly effective weapons designed primarily for close-quarters fighting, which remained the hallmark of Māori warfare throughout the pre-contact period.
+The craftsmanship involved in weapon-making reflected the status of both the maker and the eventual wielder, with weapons often becoming treasured heirlooms that carried the mana of ancestors.

 Taiaha – The Spear-Club